For Teams

 Validate that the workflow is painful, budgeted, and already linked to a buying conversation such as alternatives, pricing, or tool dissatisfaction before worrying about broad market size.

-Why are comparison pages useful for bootstrapped founders?
+• Why are comparison pages useful for solo builders and bootstrapped teams?

-They expose active buyer intent and show which tradeoffs still frustrate teams, which can help a bootstrapped founder find a narrower, more winnable wedge.
+They expose active buyer intent and show which tradeoffs still frustrate teams, which can help a bootstrapped builder find a narrower, more winnable wedge.